 Please note that if you are eligible for a Partner Visa such as a Spouse Visa or Civil Partner Visa, you must apply under that route instead.
 Time spent in the UK under a Parent Visa does count towards continuous residence, so if you are looking to obtain Indefinite Leave to Remain, that is something you should consider.

 Parent Visa Eligibility & Suitability Requirements

-- Under the age of 18 years at the date of application, or over 18 but have not formed an independent family unit or lead an independent life (i.e. leaving home, getting married, having children); if they were under 18 when the parent was initially granted entry clearance or leave to remain and now extending the Parent Visa
+- Be under the age of 18 at the date of application; or over 18 but have not formed an independent family unit or led an independent life (i.e. leaving home, getting married, having children); if they were under 18 when the parent was initially granted entry clearance or leave to remain and now extending the Parent Visa

-- Be a British Citizen, or have Indefinite Leave to Remain (Permanent Residence), or have lived in the UK continuously for at least 7 years
+- Be a British Citizen, have Indefinite Leave to Remain or Pre-settled Status, or have lived in the UK continuously for at least seven years

 You, the parent applicant, must fulfil:

 - Suitability requirements

 The relationship requirement for the Parent Visa means that as the applicant, you have sole parental responsibility for the child, or the child normally lives with you and not their other parent.
 You may also be eligible if the child lives with the other parent or carer with whom you are not in a relationship, and they have granted you direct access to the child.

 Sole parental responsibility means that the other parent has abandoned their parental responsibility, and you have sole control in the daily and important decisions for the child’s care.
 In this case, mere or substantial financial support in the child’s raising may be insufficient.